VerifiableRobotics/LTLMoPWeb3D/README.md

 # LTLMoP API

-The LTLMoP API is a [soon-to-be] file-based API to which one can pass a spec and regions for compilation and returns the compiler log.
+The LTLMoP API is a mostly complete file-based API to which one can pass a spec and regions for compilation and returns the compiler log.
 Via few simple URLs (and a unique session token [or API key]), one can access all the compiled artifacts: the automaton (`/saveAut`), the decomposed regions (`/saveDecomposed`),